y1zhou/knowledge-base/content/series/linear-algebra/6-matrix-trace/index.md

 ---
 title: "Matrix Trace"
 date: 2020-10-07T13:07:16-04:00
-summary: "" # appears in list of posts
+summary: "Such a simple concept with so many properties and applications!" # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: [] # list of related tags
+tags: ["Linear Algebra", "Matrix", "Operation", "Statistics"] # list of related tags

 slug: "linear-algebra-matrix-trace"
 toc: true # table of contents button in post